When you’re running, your heels will probably take most of the impact since almost all runners land heel-first.

 Synthetic leather and nylon are some of the best choices out there, though pigskin leather is also a good choice.

-In case you have any questions or opinions on the article, feel free to post them in the comments and share the article if you liked it.
+In case you have any questions or opinions on the article, feel free to send me a message and share the article if you liked it.

 Most importantly – just keep on running!